appfolio/ae_page_objects/README.md

 ### Staling

 Sometimes an element only exists on a page temporarily.
-In such cases, it's a good practice to stale the instance of the element when it can not longer be interacted with:
+In such cases, it's a good practice to stale the instance of the element when it can no longer be interacted with:

 ```ruby
 class AlertBox < AePageObjects::Element